Precinct Caucus and Ward Convention Information

 What is a caucus?

 A caucus is a gathering of neighbors to discuss issues and organize the local DFL party unit.
-All parties have their caucuses on the same night, and the next citywide precinct caucus date is April 8, 2025.
+All parties have their caucuses on the same night.
 One of the important tasks that each caucus meeting will be considering resolutions to update our party platform.

 What happens at a caucus?